 Medium classified here, but not limited to the following: dance, music, opera, theatre, magic, spoken word, puppetry, circus arts, performance arts, mime, illusion, recitation, ballet, circus, ventriloquism, television, and motion picture/film.

-Seeking an inquiry to inform audiences about Little League news coverage which involves, but not limited to, local league/community activities, special events, accolades, awards, community engagement, etc.
+Seeking an inquiry to inform audiences about Little League news coverage which involves, but not limited to, local league/community activities, special events, accolades, awards, community engagement, etc. Instructions on other types of media requests can also be found here.

 PLEASE NOTE: Submissions and inquiries will not be reviewed or answered during the months of July and August (due to Little League’s involvement with the Regional and World Series tournaments).